Light Curves of Type IIP Supernovae from Neutrino-driven Explosions of Red Supergiants Obtained by a Semi-analytic Approach: Theoretical light curves of Type IIP SNe

 With the explosion properties ($E_{\rm exp}$, $M_{\rm Ni}$ and $M_{\rm NS,by}$) obtained in \S\ref{sec:model}, we utilize \texttt{SNEC} \citep{2015ApJ...814...63M} to generate LCs of SNe IIP from M16 and S16 progenitors. \texttt{SNEC} is an open-source spherically-symmetrical radiation hydrodynamics code with the capability to follow the shock propagation through the stellar envelope.
 It solves the Lagrangian hydrodynamics equations supplemented with a radiation diffusion term.
 Note that \texttt{SNEC} assumes local thermal equilibrium between matter and radiation, which fails during the shock breakout and nebular phase, but is reasonably reliable for LCs during the plateau phase \citep{1993A&A...273..106B} that is of interest here.
 We refer to the code paper \citep{2015ApJ...814...63M} and documentation \citep{SNEC} for details on the numerical implementation.

 We employ the default settings of \texttt{SNEC}, such as the equation of state, ionization treatment and opacities.
 The newborn NS with $M_{\rm NS,by}$ is excised from the numerical grid and a thermal bomb is used to initialize the shock.
 The sum of $E_{\rm exp}$ and binding energy of the mass content above the excised NS is spread into the $0.1\,M_\odot$ above the excised boundary so that the final explosion energy equals the desired value $E_{\rm exp}$ \citep{SNEC}.
 For the mixing of nickel, we simply spread $M_{\rm Ni}$ homogeneously up to $3\,M_\odot$ as our semi-analytic approach cannot treat the mixing.
 The mixing of nickel is beyond the scope of this paper but its impact on SNe IIP LCs may be worth further investigation (see, e.g., \citealp{utrobin_17}).
 We evolve all the models to $\sim200$ days, by which time all models have reached the radioactively-powered tail phase.
 For comparison to observations, we are particularly interested in two LC parameters: the plateau luminosity $L_{\rm pl}$ and the plateau duration $t_{\rm pl}$.
 We take the bolometric luminosity at 50 days after the shock break out as $L_{\rm pl}$.
 The determination of $t_{\rm pl}$ is more tricky; we tentatively pick the time of the steepest gradient of the $B$-band magnitude as the end of plateau phase.
+We also present the photospheric velocity at 50 days $v_{50}$ after the shock breakout, which is a proxy for the mean expansion rate of the ejecta and $E_{\rm exp}/M_{\rm ejecta}$, with $M_{\rm ejecta}$ being the total mass of the ejecta.
+Here we use the \texttt{SNEC} definition for the location of photosphere, i.e. by the optical depth $\tau=2/3$.
 The key LC and explosion parameters for all models are publicly available at Zenodo: doi:\href{https://doi.org/10.5281/zenodo.7354733}{10.5281/zenodo.7354733} in the same form as listed in Table~\ref{tab:prog_eg} .